keithbuhler/keithbuhler.github.io/index.md

 As a researcher, although ethics is my primary focus, I often puzzle about problems in [metaphysics, philosophy of mind, ancient philosophy, and philosophy of religion.](https://uky.academia.edu/KeithBuhler)

-As a creator, I run the [Intentional Reading Project](http://www.readingintentionally.com) which aims helps people read more books, and [write other things too](/fun stuff) Feel free to explore this site or send me a note.
+As a creator, I run the [Intentional Reading Project](http://www.readingintentionally.com) which aims helps people read more books, and [write other things too](/fun stuff).
+Feel free to explore this site or send me a note.
 Thanks,

 -[Keith](mailto:keithedbuhler@gmail.com)